chiaxin/MayaAPI101/Qt/How_to_write_a_Qt_Gui_in_Maya_API_use_vs.md

 ---

+## Additional

 + I use Visual Studio 2012 community with QT5 (QT 5.6.1).
 + This example just for 2017 or upper(Maya 2017 supported QT 5).
-+ This example is just for Windows OS.
++ This example is just in Windows OS.